ACME-OUI/acme-web-fe/deliverables.md

 **Run Manager**
 * &#x1F535; As a user, I should be able to create new run configurations.
 A run config consists of all the nessisary parameters to start a new run.
 Runs are broken into five catagories, Model Run, &#x1F534; Create Climatologies, &#x1F534; Archive and transfer, Diagnostic Run, and Publication.
+* Run configurations and status should be sharable between Dashboard users.
 * &#x1F535; As a user, I can browse through all my created run configurations.
 * &#x1F535; As a user, I can modify my run configs, &#x1F534; with the ability to undo modifications.
 * &#x1F534; As a user with HPC resource access, I should be able to start new Model runs.
 A model run should give me feedback on its status in real time as the run progresses.
 When a Model run completes, I should have access to the output files in the Data Manager.